No Sugar Granola Bars

 Yes, you can replace some of the nuts with oats.
 Just make sure to keep the proportion of liquid to dry ingredients.

-The secret to making these bars is that you want to make sure the mixture is well combined.
-Each and every grain must be coated in an egg whites/honey mixture so they stick to each other.
-When the egg whites dry out during baking the grains continue to hold onto each other.
+The secret to making these bars is to make sure the mixture is well combined.
+Each and every grain must be coated in an egg white/honey mixture, so they stick to each other.
+When the egg whites dry out during baking, the grains continue to hold onto each other.

 Video